Alex Paulsen: International career

 In September 2018, Paulsen was called up for New Zealand to compete in the 2018 OFC U-16 Championship.
 Paulsen made three competition appearances, and was presented the Golden Glove award.
 In the final against the Solomon Islands, Paulsen saved two penalties – one in regular time, one in the penalty shootout – as New Zealand prevailed to win their eighth title, qualifying for the 2019 FIFA U-17 World Cup in the process.

 Paulsen played in all three of New Zealand's games in the 2019 FIFA U-17 World Cup, being eliminated in the group stage.
 Despite making a high-profile error in a 3–0 loss to Brazil, Paulsen recovered to keep a clean sheet in a 1–0 win over Canada.

 Aged just 17, Paulsen was called up by Des Buckingham to the New Zealand under-23 squad for the 2019 OFC Men's Olympic Qualifying Tournament.
 Paulsen made one appearance, as a late substitute in a 6–1 win over Samoa, as New Zealand won the title and qualified for the 2020 Summer Olympics.
 Danny Hay named Paulsen as a traveling reserve for the tournament, with Michael Woud and Jamie Searle preferred in the main squad; Paulsen did not make an appearance as New Zealand reached the quarter-finals.

 In September 2022, Paulsen was first called up to the senior national team for a two-game friendly series against Australia, but did not play in either match.
 He was later called up for friendlies against Greece and Ireland in November 2023, and then in March 2024 for two FIFA Series matches against Egypt and Tunisia, but again did not play ahead of incumbent Max Crocombe.

 On 18 June 2024, Paulsen finally made his senior international debut, keeping a clean sheet against the Solomon Islands in a 3−0 2024 OFC Men's Nations Cup win.
 Crocombe started all subsequent tournament games as New Zealand eventually claimed the trophy.

+Paulsen was recalled to the All Whites for the inaugural New Zealand FIFA Series, featuring matches against Finland and Chile.
+He played the full 90 minutes against Chile in a 4–1 victory, which marked New Zealand's first win against a CONMEBOL opponent and ended their eight-game winless run.